mallyavidya/Business_Insights_360/README.md

 ### 2. Sales View

-This Sales View dashboard in the Business 360 project offers a strategic overview of Atliq’s sales performance by product, region, and sales channel.
+<div align="justify">This Sales View dashboard in the Business 360 project offers a strategic overview of Atliq’s sales performance by product, region, and sales channel.
 It highlights key metrics like Net Sales and Gross Margin, helping the sales team quickly identify top-performing products and regions.
 The Customer Performance and Product Performance sections reveal high-revenue segments and profitable customer relationships, while the Performance Matrix shows regional trends, allowing for better territory management.
-Seasonal patterns in sales data further aid in forecasting and inventory planning, empowering Atliq's sales team to optimize product focus, improve customer targeting, and maximize regional sales growth.
+Seasonal patterns in sales data further aid in forecasting and inventory planning, empowering Atliq's sales team to optimize product focus, improve customer targeting, and maximize regional sales growth.</div>

 ![Sales View Placeholder](Sales_dashboard.PNG)